Arminius4/blinkist-scraper/README.md

                         'Marketing & Sales')
-  --create-html         Generate a formatted html document for the book --create-epub         Generate a formatted epub document for the book --create-pdf          Generate a formatted pdf document for the book.
+  --create-html         Generate a formatted html document for the book --create-epub         Generate a formatted epub document for the book --create-pdf          Generate a formatted pdf document for the book --save-cover          Save a copy of the Blink cover artwork in the folder.
-                        Requires wkhtmltopdf
-  --save-cover          Save a copy of the Blink cover artwork in the folder.
                         This image is used, also, by the generated HTML file.
   --chromedriver CHROMEDRIVER